 Having a professional file your claim is the best way to get the most SSD benefits you’re owed paid faster.
 SSD lawyers work on contingency, so you’ll pay nothing for professional help filing your claim.

 Option 1: Get Professional Help With Your Disability Application

 Here are some benefits you’ll get from choosing this option:

-- Every year, the SSA denies 38% of applicants for making basic mistakes on the claim forms.
+- Every year, the SSA denies 38% of applicants for reasons that have nothing to do with your health.
 If you accidentally leave a required field blank or write the wrong answer, it’s called a “technical denial.”
+That also applies to people who haven’t worked recently or earned enough work credits to qualify for SSD benefits.
 However, a lawyer can help you avoid errors and file your claim correctly the first time.

 - The SSA approves fewer than 1 in 5 people who apply on their own for SSD benefits.
-In 2018, the SSA approved just 19% of first-time applicants for SSD benefits.
-A lawyer can review your situation and find federal, state and local assistance programs to help you right now.
+In 2021, the SSA approved just 19% of first-time applicants for SSD benefits.
+A lawyer can review your situation and find federal, state, and local aid programs to help you right now.

 - If the SSA denies your claim, a lawyer can fight to win you benefits at your appeals hearing.
 Once your application’s denied, you have 60 days to appeal.
-Many initially denied claimants win SSD benefits on appeal, and almost all those who do have a lawyer handling their case.
+Many people denied the first time win SSD benefits on appeal.
+However, almost all those who do win on appeal have a lawyer for their case.